marx accuracy and testing¶

 may wish to inspect the code of the tests for some more ideas on how to use

 marx.
-The code is lightly commented, but not in as much details as Examples of MARX in use.
+The code is lightly commented, but not in as much detail as Examples of MARX in use.